avrios/antai-service/README.md

   **Caution**: deploying the update runs non-interactively, you're not going to be asked to review IAM changes.
 Use `diff-all-stacks` first in order to review changes.

+* deploy dev resources: `deploy-dev-resources`

+  **Note**: The dev resources are a subset of the AWS infrastructure to be used during "local" development (e.g. when you run the app through IntelliJ)